Volvo Manufacturing Facility in South Carolina

 As Volvo navigates these complex challenges, stakeholders continue to watch how the company adapts to evolving economic landscapes and its commitment to local job creation.
 The recent layoffs serve as a reminder of the delicate balance between corporate objectives and regional economic impact.

-News Summary Michael Haldeman, owner of SpokeWorks Bicycle Workshop, has been awarded South Carolina’s State…
+News Summary Michael Haldeman, owner of SpokeWorks Bicycle Workshop in Summerville, has been honored as…